wasimahmadpk/strukton_project/README.md

 # python RailCMS.py
 # If you want to run the project without UI to see intermediate
 # results and perform analysis
+# Then open the project in IDE and
-# Then run raildefects_main.py from the IDE
+# run raildefects_main.py from the IDE